sukadateam/Database/README.md

 # Database
 This project is being continued.
 Rebuilding, optimizations and code cleanup is in progress!
 Goto live build to see even more new features!
-To setup.
-Install all items in requirements.txt using pip and run custom_database.py.
-That's it!
-<br> So run:
-<br>pip install -r requirements.txt
-<br> -- OR --
-<br>python3 -m pip install -r requirements.txt
+ - Setup instructions need to be updated.
+They will appear here after they have been written.
+In progress, almost done.

+<br>Current Python Version: 3.11.7 - Currently used for dev
-<br>Please note: Windows And MacOS are currently be used for application testing.
+<br>Please note: Only MacOS is currently be used for application testing.
+Windows support has been dropped.
+Might be revisited in the future.
-<br><br>Nerdy Stuff:<br>For the absolute latest version download the source code.
-Not in releases.
-May cause issues.
-It won't always be tested before updated.
-Do not do this if you are looking for a stable version.

 <br> To Install updates via the UpdatePrgram.py file.
 Just download "UpdateCommands.py" from the new release tab, and place it in the same directory; within the current install, within the same folder as UpdateProgram.py